yuvalmGS/gigaspaces-wiki-jekyll/xap97net/implementing-and-using-a-space-filter.markdown

 #### Implementing a Space Filter using SpaceFilterOperationDelegate

-If the filter is based on the depanlinkSpaceFilterOperationDelegatetengahlink./spacefilteroperationdelegate.htmlbelakanglink, then a depanlinkSpaceFilterConfigtengahlink./spacefilterconfig-class.htmlbelakanglink needs to be created.
-This is done with the appropriate `SpaceFilterConfigFactory`, either depanlinkAttributeSpaceFilterConfigFactorytengahlink./spacefilteroperationdelegate.html#Attribute based implementationbelakanglink, or depanlinkMethodNameSpaceFilterConfigFactorytengahlink./spacefilteroperationdelegate.html#Method name based implementationbelakanglink, using the `CreateSpaceFilterConfig()` method.
+If the filter is based on the [SpaceFilterOperationDelegate](./spacefilteroperationdelegate.html), then a [SpaceFilterConfig](./spacefilterconfig-class.html) needs to be created.
+This is done with the appropriate `SpaceFilterConfigFactory`, either [AttributeSpaceFilterConfigFactory](./spacefilteroperationdelegate.html#Attribute based implementation), or [MethodNameSpaceFilterConfigFactory](./spacefilteroperationdelegate.html#Method name based implementation), using the `CreateSpaceFilterConfig()` method.

-Once a depanlinkSpaceFilterConfigtengahlink./spacefilterconfig-class.htmlbelakanglink is created, it needs to be used when starting the space.
+Once a [SpaceFilterConfig](./spacefilterconfig-class.html) is created, it needs to be used when starting the space.

 {% highlight java %}